-LOYOLA UNIVERSITY CHICAGO BUSINESS AND PROFESSIONAL SPEAKING, COMM 103-209 FALL SEMESTER 2020, T-Th 1:15--2:30p (Central Time)
+LOYOLA UNIVERSITY CHICAGO BUSINESS AND PROFESSIONAL SPEAKING, COMM 103-206 SPRING 2023, MWF 11:30a-12:20p, SOC 013

-Instructor: Sue Castorino, scastorinominkoff@luc.edu Form of communication: E-mail is preferred and checked regularly.
+Instructor: Sue Castorino, scastorinominkoff@luc.edu

+Form of communication: E-mail is preferred and checked regularly.

-Course overview: "Professional speaking": What does it really mean in the 21st century as we interact in many different and distinct ways, verbally and non-verbally?
-Why is it still relevant and important in this changing world?
+Course overview: "Professional speaking": What does it really mean in the 21st century as we interact in many different and distinct ways?
+Why is it still relevant in this changing world?
 Most importantly, what can you do to personally overcome anxiety, gain poise, show confidence, be persuasive and sound professional in all situations?

-Professional communication takes dozens of forms, some you might not have even realized.
+Professional communication takes dozens of forms.
 Some have been with us since ancient times and others are contemporary and still evolving.
-One thing is certain: there will always be basic need for you to speak well, online and in person.
+One thing is certain: there will always be basic need for you to communicate clearly and speak well.
 You will have millions of communication encounters in your lifetime--from formal presentations to social media to impromptu conversations requiring you to persuade someone to listen to you and to take action.
 This comes naturally for few people but there will be improvement with learned skills and lots of practice.
 This interactive class is designed to thoroughly prepare you for all types of public communication with practical applications that will be useful in the real world of business endeavors.
 You will also actively participate as observers from the audience point of view.
 You will gain valuable insight to help sharpen and polish your own skills as well as broaden your overall awareness.